jonjonsonjr/test-docs/README.md

   - Another concrete subclass of the `BaseCastManager`.
   - Designed specifically for data-centeric applications, this is a singleton that clients interact with directly.
-Internally, it uses other classes and components of CCL to manage the state of a data-centric application
+Internally, it uses other classes and components of CCL to manage the state of a data-centric application.
   - Provides means to register one or more namespaces for data communication between a sender client and a receiver application.